Jimmy Clabots

-James Ryan Clabots (born 1980) is an American screenwriter, producer, actor, and physical therapy assistant.
+James Ryan Clabots (born 1980) is a CranioSacral Therapist, Alexander Technique teacher, and Physical Therapist Assistant.
 In 2009 he became a male escort, and retired in 2012.

-Since 2014 he’s been working as a writer, Alexander Technique teacher, and PTA in Los Angeles.
+In 2023 he co-wrote Christmas Couples Retreat.

 Career

-In 2000 he became a model.
+In 2004 he starred in the Snow White Musical at Disneyland.
 In 2008 Clabots started his career as an actor in the comedy film Another Gay Sequel: Gays Gone Wild!.
 In 2011 he starred in Showtime's Gigolos, showing male escorts in Las Vegas, but left the show in 2012 when he retired from escorting.

 Personal life

-Clabots is of Cuban and Spanish descent.
+Clabots is of Cuban, Spanish, and Belgian descent.
 He’s second cousins with Miami Mayor Francis Suarez, and West Virginia State Representative Alex Mooney.